Searching for details:

 2001 Oct.
 2: Directive of the 1st deputy of the Minister of Defense to reorganize the 50th laboratory of the Zenit complex into the 50th laboratory of the Angara complex.

-2001 July 31: NPO Energomash conducts a test-firing of the RD-191 engine for the 1st stage of the Angara rocket.
+2001 July 31: NPO Energomash conducts the first test firing of the RD-191 engine for the 1st stage of the Angara rocket.

 2001 November: Ministry of Defense, Space Forces, Rosaviakosmos and GKNPTs Khrunichev make the new commitment to the development of the Angara and its launch infrastructure beginning in 2002.